eProsima/DDS-Router/docs/rst/developer_manual/installation/sources/windows.rst

 Dependencies
 ------------

-|ddsrouter| has the following dependencies, when installed from sources in a Linux environment:
+|ddsrouter| has the following dependencies, when installed from sources in a Windows environment:

 * :ref:`windows_sources_asiotinyxml2`
 * :ref:`windows_sources_openssl`